Postgraduate Research: How to Apply

 Postgraduate Research Degrees at DCU

-All postgraduate research applications to DCU are processed online through the Postgraduate Applications Centre (PAC) at the following website www.pac.ie.
+All postgraduate research applications to DCU are processed through the University's online application system.
 Before applying, we recommend that you read the information below.
-General information on making an application to PAC is available from the Registry website.
+General information on making an application is available from the Registry website.

 All formal DCU research degree applications submitted online require the following:

 - An approved research project proposal